POLAR LIGHT BY BRINK

 Luminaire without Philips Hue starter kit: £1080

 10% of profits go to the British Antarctic Survey contributing towards their ongoing environmental and climate research projects.

 Production of the first model of the Polar Light is a limited edition.

 After 2 years of research and experimentation with different glass making techniques to find what was right for the Lamp, we finally found Russell, a Master Glass Blower in Cambridgeshire.
 Russell hand makes the glass component of each lamp.
 It’s a skilled job that requires talent, originality and a lot of experience to succeed.
 Russell began blowing glass in the 70’s - we’re in safe hands.

-Inspired by the improvised translucent windows of a Romanesque castle in Northern Spain, the base of the lamp is made of alabaster.
+The base of the Polar lamp is made of alabaster.
+While visiting relatives, we were inspired by the natural translucency of the alabaster windows of a Romanesque castle in Northern Spain.
 Our milky white, polished alabaster is of the highest quality and is mined and machined ethically in Zaragoza, Spain.
 The natural variation in the stone ensures each base is unique.

 The packaging used to ship the lamp to customers was last used by the British Antarctic Survey for transporting ice cores from Dronning Maud Land in Antarctica back to the UK.